riscv/virtual-memory/README.md

 # Maintainers

-The repository is currently being maintained by the chair and vice-chair of the virtual memory task group: Daniel Lustig, dlustig@nvidia.com, and Ajay Ingle, Ajay.Ingle@wdc.com.
+The repository is currently being maintained by the chair and vice-chair of the virtual memory task group: Daniel Lustig (dlustig@nvidia.com), and Andrea Mondelli (andrea.mondelli@huawei.com)

 # Task Group Status